FAQs & Resources for Attorneys

 Am I required to notify anyone that I have been transferred to disability status or disciplined in another jurisdiction?

 Yes.
-Within 20 days of the date of the order, judgment or directive, an attorney must notify the Secretary of the Board if s/he has been transferred to disability inactive status or disciplined in another court or any body authorized to conduct disciplinary proceedings against attorneys, including federal agencies.
+Within 20 days of the date of the order, judgment or directive, an attorney must notify the Disciplinary Board if s/he has been transferred to disability inactive status or disciplined in another court or any body authorized to conduct disciplinary proceedings against attorneys, including federal agencies.

 Yes.
 In cooperation with the Board, the PA IOLTA Board developed “Fiduciary Requirements for Lawyers in Pennsylvania Handling Property of Clients and Others.”